| cv.stereoCalibrate - MATLAB File Help |

 orientation of two cameras is fixed, and if you computed poses of an object

 poses definitely relate to each other.
-This means that, given (R1,T1)
+This means that, given (R1,T1), it

 and orientation of the second camera relative to the first camera.
 This is